 Due dates.
 The due date for filing Form CT-1 X to qualify for interest-free adjustments for underpayments and overpayments depends on when you discover an error and if you underreported or overreported tax.
-If you underreported tax, see Underreported tax on page 2.
+If you underreported tax, see Underreported tax below.
 For overreported amounts, you may choose to either make an interest-free adjustment or file a claim for refund or abatement.
-If you are correcting overreported amounts, see Overreported tax-credit or

-Overreported tax-claim below.
+If you are correcting overreported amounts, see Overreported tax-credit or Overreported tax-claim below.
 If any due date falls on a Saturday, Sunday, or legal holiday, you may file Form CT-1 X on the next business day.
-If we receive Form CT-1 X after the due date, we will treat Form CT-1 X as filed on time if the envelope containing Form CT-1 X is properly addressed, contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
+If we receive Form CT-1 X after the due date, we will treat Form CT-1 X as filed on time if the envelope containing Form CT-1 X is properly addressed. contains sufficient postage, and is postmarked by the U.S. Postal Service on or before the due date, or sent by an IRS-designated private delivery service on or before the due date.
 If you do not follow these guidelines, we will consider Form CT-1 X filed when it is actually received.
 See Pub.
 15 (Circular E) for more information on IRS-designated private delivery services.

 Underreported tax.
 If you are correcting underreported tax, you must file Form CT-1 X by the due date of the return for the return period in which you discovered the error and pay the amount you owe when you file.
-Filing and paying on time will generally ensure that your correction is interest free and not subject to failure-to-pay or failure-to-deposit penalties.
+Filing and paying on time generally will ensure that your correction is interest free and not subject to failure-to-pay or failure-to-deposit penalties.
 See What About Penalties and Interest? on page 3.

-Example - You owe tax: On March 11, 2010, you discover that you underreported \$1,000 of RRTA compensation on your 2008 Form CT-1.
-File Form CT-1 X and pay the amount you owe by February 28, 2011, because you discovered the error in 2010, and February 28, 2011, is the due date for that year.
-If you file Form CT-1 X before February 28, 2011, pay the amount you owe when you file.
+Example-You owe tax.
+On March 11, 2011, you discover that you underreported \$1,000 of RRTA compensation on your 2009 Form CT-1.
+File Form CT-1 X and pay the amount you owe by February 29, 2012, because you discovered the error in 2011, and February 29, 2012, is the due date for that year.
+If you file Form CT-1 X before February 29, 2012, pay the amount you owe when you file.

 Overreported tax-credit.
-If you overreported tax and choose to apply the credit to Form CT-1, file Form CT-1 X soon after you discovered the error but more than 90 days before the period of limitations on credit or refund for Form CT-1 expires.
+If you overreported tax on Form CT-1 and choose to apply the credit to Form CT-1, file Form CT-1 X as soon as possible after you discover the error but more than 90 days before the period of limitations on credit or refund for Form CT-1 expires.
 See Is There a Deadline for Filing Form CT-1 X? below.

-Example - You want your credit applied to Form CT-1: You filed and paid your 2008 Form CT-1 on February 27, 2009.
-On May 1, 2009, you discover that you overreported tax on your 2008 Form CT-1.
-You file Form CT-1 X on June 1, 2009.
-The IRS treats your credit as a tax deposit made on January 1, 2009.
-When you file your 2009 Form CT-1, include the amount from line 17 of Form CT-1 X on line 14 ("Total railroad retirement tax deposits") of your 2009 Form CT-1.
+Example-You want your credit applied to Form CT-1.
+You filed and paid your 2009 Form CT-1 on February 26, 2010.
+On May 3, 2010, you discover that you overreported tax on your 2009 Form CT-1.
+You file Form CT-1 X on June 1, 2010.
+The IRS treats your credit as a tax deposit made on January 1, 2010.
+When you file your 2010 Form CT-1, include the amount from line 17 of Form CT-1 X on line 14 ("Total railroad retirement tax deposits") of your 2010 Form CT-1.

 Overreported tax-claim.
-If you overreported tax, you may choose to file a claim for refund or abatement on Form CT-1 X any time before the period of limitations on credit or refund expires.
+If you overreported tax on Form CT-1, you may choose to file a claim for refund or abatement on Form CT-1 X any time before the period of limitations on credit or refund expires on Form CT-1.
 (If you need to correct any underreported amounts, you must file another Form CT-1 X reporting only corrections to the underreported amounts.)
 See Is There a Deadline for Filing Form CT-1 X? below.